 We face competition from other companies in each of our primary business activities.
 We compete with these companies primarily on our ability to attract consumers to our websites.
 We compete for consumers principally on the basis of the quality and quantity of real estate listings and other information content and services.
 We also compete for developers' business on the basis on website traffic volume, consumer loyalty, geographic coverage and service offerings.
 We also compete for qualified employees with skills and experience related to sales, real estate services, advertising, technology and the internet industry.
 Our largest competitor at the national level is fang.com, formerly soufun.com, with which we compete on all of our business lines.
 We also face various other competitors with whom we may compete on one or more lines of business.
 For example, we compete with providers for online property listings, including 58.com, which acquired anjuke.com in 2015, and compete with mobile-based providers of news, such as Toutiao.com, for our online advertising business.
 Our competitors may have more established brand names, larger visitor numbers and more extensive distribution channels than we do, either overall, or in specific regions in which we operate.
-We also compete for spending on real estate advertising and listings.
+We also compete with traditional advertising media such as general-purpose and real estate-focused newspapers, magazines, television and outdoor advertising that compete for spending on real estate advertising and listings.